prateekmedia/budgie-clipboard-applet/README.md

 ```

 ## Building from source
-Download the zip & then run from the repo's folder:
+Download the zip & then run from the extracted repo's folder:

 ```
-$ rm -rf build; mkdir build && cd build
+$ mkdir build; cd build
 ```

 ```